 Payments to Clinical Research Organisations (CROs) are excluded from the scope.
-However, ToV to HCPs/HCOs via CROs, within the ToV in scope are disclosed

-EFPIA definition: "any legal person/entity (i) that is a healthcare, medical or scientific association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society (except for Patient Organisations (POs) within the scope of article 21) whose business address, place of incorporation or primary place of operation is in Europe or (ii) through which one or more HCPs provide services."
+However, ToV to HCPs/HCOs via CROs, within the ToV in scope are disclosed scientific association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society (except for Patient Organisations (POs) within the scope of article 21) whose business address, place of incorporation or primary place of operation is in Europe or (ii) through which one or more HCPs provide services."